Joseph Bowman: Revolutionary War service

 Joseph Bowman and three of his brothers served in the American Revolutionary War.
 Bowman is sometimes confused with his brother, Colonel John Bowman, a prominent leader of the Kentucky frontier settlements of the Virginia State Forces during the war.

 In early 1778, Colonel George Rogers Clark offered Bowman a commission if he could raise his own company.
 Captain Bowman assembled his company and joined the rest of Clark's force on 12 May 1778, and was part of Clark's campaign.
 Bowman was present at the capture of Fort Gage in Kaskaskia, on 4 July 1778.
 Bowman later moved north, leading a non-uniformed, combined force of Virginian, local Illinois Country, and French-Canadian's to capture Prairie du Rocher and Cahokia Fort de Chartres and Cahokia, where Bowman remained for a time as the commanding officer of the renamed Fort Bowman.

-When Fort Sackville, renamed Fort Patrick Henry and Captain Leonard Helm, was captured by British Lt-Governor Henry "Hair Buyer" Hamilton in late 1778, Captain Bowman marched with Colonel Clark in February 1779 across 180 mi to lay siege to the British outpost at Vincennes.
+When Fort Sackville (Vincennes), renamed Fort Patrick Henry and Captain Leonard Helm, was captured by British Lt-Governor Henry "Hair Buyer" Hamilton in late 1778, Captain Bowman marched with Colonel Clark in February 1779 across 180 mi to lay siege to the British outpost at Vincennes.
 Bowman also participated in the negotiations for their surrender.
 After the surrender, the American flag was raised and the fort was renamed Fort Patrick Henry, on February 24, 1779.

 Within days, a dispatch from the Governor of Virginia arrived, with commissions promoting Clark to general, and Bowman to major.
 For his services rendered, Major Bowman was granted a total of 4312 acre in land north of the Ohio River, known as "Clark's Grant."